H-1B Visa Reconstructive Surgeon Jobs

 Track your 60-day grace period if your current status ends

-If you're transitioning from a residency or fellowship J-1 or H-1B and your authorized period ends, USCIS allows a 60-day grace period to secure new sponsorship.
+If you're transitioning from a residency or fellowship J-1 visa or H-1B and your authorized period ends, USCIS allows a 60-day grace period to secure new sponsorship.
 Your prospective employer must file the new H-1B petition before that window closes to maintain your lawful status.

-Reconstructive Surgeon H-1B Visa: Frequently Asked Questions
+H-1B Visa Reconstructive Surgeon: Frequently Asked Questions

 Does reconstructive surgery qualify as a specialty occupation for H-1B purposes?